mattsunderland/csi21S/218/README.md

 ![other](../other2.png)

 # Day 1 Checklist
-1. Log into Blackboard, click on our course, find Blackboard Collaborate
+1. Log into Blackboard, click on our course, make sure you can find Blackboard Collaborate
-1. Create free [Gradescope.com](https://www.gradescope.com) account and add course 3YJ7PJ
+1. Create free [Gradescope.com](https://www.gradescope.com) account and add course 3YJ7PJ.
+   (Later on this is where you will submit exams.)
 1. Create free [Perusall.com](https://www.perusall.com) account and add course SUNDERLAND-FFFNG
    You will see the following
    1. *Roster*